 As a worship leader, I’ve been honored to lead people in near and far places.
 In addition to leading worship at almost every state in the lower-48, I’ve led worship at gatherings in Germany, Austria, and Belgium.
 I’ve led worship at conferences nationwide, from J2X in California, to Best Life in Minnesota, and the National Worship Leader Conference in Virginia.
 Every week I lead worship at my home church, The Point.
 My heart is for the church and to walk with the church into the presence of God.

 Personally, I came from a fairly dysfunctional family.
 Who doesn't?
-We moved around a lot, so I can’t say that I really have roots anywhere.
+We moved around a lot, so I can’t say that I really have roots anywhere, but I do claim Wilmington, NC as my hometown since it was the most stable city of my childhood.
 I’m a product of arguments, divorce, and instability.
 I was the first in all of my family to graduate from college, and I’ve worked hard to make the most of my life and family.

 I had a brain aneurism and spent quite a bit of my 18th year in a hospital.
 Thankful to be alive, I am a pursuer of ‘life to the fullest.’
 After all, you only live once.
 Life is about progress and growth, and I happily say I am living in both.

 I believe my songs reflect growing in spirit, growing in wisdom, growing in patience, and growing older.
 My beautiful wife and I look towards growing old together, though not too fast.
+We have young bodies with old souls.
 Amanda and my children Elijah & Marcella (born in-spite of infertility issues) are the most important part of my life.
 God has blessed me ways I don’t deserve with this little collection of life in my home.